CREDIT: Neels Beyers

 What is the PSSA?

 The Photographic Society of South Africa (PSSA) was founded in 1954 to represent the interests of photographers and clubs across the country.
-CTPS is one of the 93 South African clubs affiliated to the association, which means that the club can enter in
+CTPS is one of the 93 South African clubs affiliated to the association, which means that the club can enter into

 PSSA competitions.
 Members can also join the PSSA individually.
 See more on their website under the tab Join Us.